 The PreCursor-M+ is for use with bisulfite-converted genomic DNA samples obtained from cervical specimens.
-Validated collection media for cervical specimens (scrapes) are PreservCyt® collection medium and Digene Specimen Transport Medium (STM).
+Validated collection media for cervical specimens (scrapes) are PreservCyt[®] collection medium, SurePath[TM] collection medium and Digene Specimen Transport Medium (STM).
 Optimal storage temperature of the clinical samples is 2-8°C upon arrival at the lab.
-Under these storage conditions, samples in PreservCyt collection medium are stable for 3 months prior to DNA extraction.
+Under these storage conditions, samples in PreservCyt or SurePath[TM] collection medium are stable for 3 months prior to DNA extraction.